Headless E-commerce – Benefits, Drawbacks and Goals

 Instead of building a promotion engine from scratch, they’ve decided to take a shortcut and use Voucherify API.

 Within a week, they are ready to launch a personal coupons campaign which helps them fight coupon fraud.
-Then, step by step, they roll out other promo campaigns to drive customer retention - all of this within the following weeks, without bothering the software team too much (you can read the full story here: Engaging customers with coupon campaigns at scale).
+Then, step by step, they roll out other promo campaigns to drive customer retention - all of this within the following weeks, without bothering the software team too much.

 Headless commerce headfirst

-Whether you’ve integrated headless CMS or not, the way to roll out this approach to other parts of your business comes down to 3 steps:
+Whether you’ve integrated headless CMS or not, the way to roll out this approach to other parts of your business comes down to three steps:

 - Recognize a new customer touchpoint you want to tap into to stay competitive against Amazon and Co.

-- Research available headless platforms taking into account watchouts from the article.
+- Research available headless platforms taking into account what you have learned from the article.

 - Sit down with your marketing and development team to plan how to get started with baby steps.